A high-quality building access system will enhance the security of your sites.

 Keys may be used at any time of the day or night, regardless of how bad access in the wee hours of the morning might seem.

 Proximity cards can also be set to expire at a pre-set time.
 These allow you to give authorized visitors temporary access to your buildings.
+Pairing this with alarms door capabilities ensures that all access events are recorded and monitored.
 If a contractor is expected to finish a job within three days, for example, you might set his key to expire in four days and to allow access to a single door only during normal business hours.

 A good security alarm system also includes a variety of related security systems.
+For maximum efficiency, systems should integrate door or window detection with IP cameras.
 For example, monitoring infrared motion sensors go hand-in-hand with door monitoring.
 It's also common to have IP cameras pointed at your front doors to provide more detail about the person entering your building.

 In fact, a good IP camera can trigger automatic frame capture and archiving whenever a door alarm or motion sensor is tripped.
 What's more, it's even possible for an IP security camera to pull frames out of its temporary buffer when such an alarm occurs.
 In this way, you can actually archive a number of frames before a triggered event occurs, then a number of frames after the triggered event occurs.